Friday, December 28, 2018

 Śamatha and vipaśyanā

-Śamatha as shi (止) could be translated as "standstill".
-It is the "act through which the random and confused perceptions and cognitions of ordinary experience are brought to a stop and remain in a tranquil state" (LaFleur 1983, 88) Basically, "śamatha practice is the training in being quiet and calm" (Chökyi Nyima Rinpoche 2002, 32).
-Lee achieves shi through the poetic qualities of his work; austerity, calmness, natural beauty, and simplicity.
-They make thoughts stop and a calmness that is free from passions arises.
+Śamatha as shi (止) can be translated as “standstill.”
+It is, as LaFleur (1983) writes, "the act through which the random and confused perceptions and cognitions of ordinary experience are brought to a stop and remain in a tranquil state" (88).
+In more direct terms, “śamatha practice is the training in being quiet and calm” (Chökyi Nyima Rinpoche 2002, 32).

-A traditional way of explaining the relationship between śamatha and vipaśyanā is to liken meditation to a calm body of water.
-The cultivation of śamatha makes the surface of the water progressively calmer and more still.
-Vipaśyanā then dawns when the water has been calmed enough for phenomena to be clearly reflected on its surface.
-When the mind is calm and quiet, "it is possible to see clearly the nature of mind.
+A traditional way of describing the relationship between śamatha and vipaśyanā is through the image of a still body of water.
+The cultivation of śamatha calms the surface, allowing movement and turbulence to subside.
+When the water becomes sufficiently still, vipaśyanā can dawn—phenomena are then reflected clearly upon its surface.
+When the mind rests in such calmness, "it is possible to see clearly the nature of mind.
 This clear seeing is vipaśyanā" (Chökyi Nyima Rinpoche 2002, 36).